davelaxman/PersonBuzz/README.md

 1. Read and understand the code in the PersonBuzz.js file
 2. Using your favorite IDE, please add your tests to the "Tests.js" file
 3. Comment your tests as appropriate
+4. Submit your test following the instructions in the email.

 Good Luck!